thborges/blog/docs/_posts/2019-10-01-diy-gamepad-for-your-robots-print-in-place.markdown

 To balance the receiver gain circuit and improves the transmission, we send:

-* a preamble containing high (170ms) and low (80ms) pulses ten times;
+* a preamble containing high (170ms) and low (80ms) pulses ten times,
-* two bytes indicating the pressed buttons: bit *zero* is send as 20ms high and 80ms low, bit *one* is send as 70ms high and 80ms low;
+* two bytes indicating the pressed buttons, one button per bit: a *zero* bit sends a 20ms high and 80ms low signal, and a *one* bit sends a 70ms high and 80ms low, and
 * a byte containing a CRC8 of the two previous bytes.

 You can find additional details of the protocol in the source code.
 Fell free to ask anything.

 The zip file below has the firmware coded in C language and a pre-compiled version of it using SDCC for PIC16F676P (.hex file).
 There is also an Arduino project and a python file that you can use to transfer the firmware to the PIC.
-All the credit and origin of the files are given in the comments.
-I made very small changes compared to the original, mainly to make them work in my environment.
+All the credit and origin of the source files are in the comments.
+I made very little changes compared to the original, mainly to make them work in my environment.

-Of course, the receiver side, i.e., the "thing" that you want to control, need to receive and process the signal.
-Below there is also an example of receiving the signal in an Atmega processor.
+Of course, the device that you want to control should receive and interpret the gamepad signal.
+Below, there is also an example of how to accomplish that in an Atmega processor.

 * <a href="{{site.baseurl}}/assets/code/diyctrl_firmware.zip">Firmware and stuff needed to program it on PIC</a>
 * <a href="">Arduino example on the receiver side</a>